VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 anxiety, depression, trauma, conduct, and life transitions.

-Lana DiCostanzo is a Licensed Clinical Social Work Associate who specializes in children and adolescents and young adults.
+Lana DiCostanzo (she/her/hers) is a Licensed Clinical Social Work Associate who specializes in children and adolescents and young adults.
 Originally from Savannah, Georgia, Lana earned her Bachelor of Arts degree Writing from Pratt Institute which led her into a teaching 9th grade English in Jacksonville, Florida.
 There she developed an understanding and passion for working with vulnerable youth populations and has continued her work for nearly 10 years with youth impacted by the criminal justice system and alternative education in Georgia, Florida, and North Carolina.
-In May of 2023, Lana graduated from Columbia University with a Master of Science degree in Clinical Social Work during which she interned under the school social worker of an alternative school in Charlotte, North Carolina while also working full-time providing crisis
+In May of 2023, Lana graduated from Columbia University with a Master of Science degree in Clinical Social Work during which she interned under the school social worker of an alternative school in Charlotte, North Carolina while also working full-time providing crisis intervention and de-escalation and facilitating socio-emotional groups for youth ages 14-19 years old.
+Lana currently holds her associate licensure for the state of North Carolina and continues to work with children and adolescents.
+Lana’s goal is to support youth and adults in developing a positive relationship with their mental health and therapy and believes that building rapport and

 trust is the foundation of effective therapeutic work.